kon-f/Vessel_Analytics_SQL_Project/README.md

 1. Start PostgreSQL and create your DB.
 2. Run all SQL files in `schema/` and `config/`.
-3. Copy dummy `.csv` files into the correct tables using `COPY` commands.
+3. Copy `.csv` files into the correct tables using `COPY` commands.
+Alter Copy_With_CSV_Header.sql file according to your needs.
 4. Execute queries from `queries/` and analyze performance with `EXPLAIN`.

 ## 📂 Folder Structure